-The changes are often difficult to recognize.
-But you may notice that relapses may not seem to fully go away.
+The changes are often not easy to recognize.
+But you may notice that your relapses may not seem to fully go away.

 Symptoms of Secondary Progressive MS

 Relapsing-remitting MS can be unpredictable, but there’s usually a pattern of clear attacks followed by times of recovery.
 With SPMS, relapses tend to be less distinct.
 They may happen less often or not at all.
 When you do have relapses, recovery is not as complete.

 Along with these signs, there are other symptoms that might show you’re shifting to SPMS:

 Your doctor can only diagnose SPMS by comparing your symptoms over time.
 So it's important that you tell her about any changes in your symptoms.